Lanjelin/lazylib_preprocessing/README.md

 #### What does it do?
 * Fix broken IDv tags
-* Set IDv-tag title as book title and file of total
+* Set IDv-tag title as part of total parts
 * Set IDv-tag artist as book author
 * Set IDv-tag album as book title
 * Set IDv-tag track as file number